-A common method to diagnose the SST forcing mechanism is to run a pair of AGCM simulations, one using observed SSTs (CONTROL), and another using a spatially-smoothed SST field with weaker gradients (SMOOTH), which also alters absolute SST.
-Alternatively, AGCMs are forced by shifting the latitude of the SST fronts or filtering mesoscale eddy SSTs.
+A standard method to diagnose the SST forcing mechanism of the storm track is to run a pair of AGCM simulations, one using observed SSTs (CONTROL), and another using a spatially-smoothed SST field with weaker gradients (SMOOTH), which also alters absolute SST (Figure 5).
+Alternatively, AGCMs are forced by shifting the latitude of the SST fronts or filtering mesoscale eddy SSTs (Seo et al. 2017).
 Such AGCM simulations indicate a strengthening of the storm track near the Kuroshio-Oyashio Extension (KOE) (Kuwano-Yoshida and Minobe 2017) and the Gulf Stream (O'Reilly et al. 2017) in CONTROL near the climatological maximum cyclogenesis (Figure 5).
-Altered storm activity over the WBC regions influences the intensity of the coastal storms, and thereby inland weather near the KOE (Nakamura et al. 2012; Hayasaki et al. 2013; Sugimoto et al. 2021), Gulf Stream (Infanti and Kirtman 2019; Hirata et al. 2019; Liu et al. 2020), and the Agulhas Current (Singleton and Reason 2006; Nkwinkwa Njouodo et al. 2018).
+Altered storm activity over the WBC regions influences the intensity of the coastal storms, and, thereby, inland weather near the Kuroshio (Nakamura et al. 2012; Hayasaki et al. 2013; Sugimoto et al. 2021), Gulf Stream (Infanti and Kirtman 2019; Hirata et al. 2019; Liu et al. 2020), and the Agulhas Current (Singleton and Reason 2006; Nkwinkwa Njouodo et al. 2018).